PREPARING TO PRACTICE

 PROFESSIONAL SKILLS AND KNOWLEDGE PROGRAM

-From there, all first-year students take a required year-round, single credit “Preparing to Practice” course that covers topics such as professional identity and study skills, while also teaching non-cognitive skills for lawyers like grit, identifying implicit biases, and stress management.
+From there, all first-year students take a required single credit “Preparing to Practice” course in their fall semester that covers topics such as professional identity and study skills, while also teaching non-cognitive skills for lawyers like grit, identifying implicit biases, and stress management.

-After the first year, the Professional Skills and Knowledge Program offers a large menu of resources in as many formats as possible, including on campus, online and via self-study.
+After the first year, the Professional Skills and Knowledge Program offers a large menu of resources.

-Programming includes yearly diagnostic reports, various specialty courses and workshops, expert panels featuring past bar takers, talks on course planning and finances, an online question bank, and a simulated half bar exam each spring that delivers personalized feedback for each student.
+Programming includes online resources from our in-school partner Helix Bar Review, bar success counseling, various specialty courses and workshops, expert panels featuring past bar takers, and a simulated half bar exam each spring that delivers personalized feedback for each student.